-Recently I spent a few days at a conference for work in the Raleigh-Durham area.
+Awhile ago, I spent a few days at a conference for work in the Raleigh-Durham area.
 I had bought a Basic Economy ticket – total fare of about $350 roundtrip, though I used part of my airline credits from credit cards to offset part of the cost.
 Basic Economy doesn’t come with a seat selection, which was fine since I was traveling by myself, and on Delta, you still get a carryon bag.
-My first inkling of potential trouble was on the outbound leg, where I ended up in Seat 19A of a 20 row airport.
+My first inkling of potential trouble was on the outbound leg, where I ended up in Seat 19A of a 20 row airplane.
 I’m usually not that far back, so this portended a potential Delta Airlines bump voucher coming down.
 Thankfully it ended up working out for me unlike my friend Jeff, who was downgraded from his first class seat after taking a bump and then re-seated in economy

 Getting a Delta Bump voucher